|

 his life to living, learning, and loving.
 As a stepfather for

-over twenty years to three sons, ages 23, 26, and 30, Russell
+over twenty years to three sons Russell

 is dedicated to fathering, family, and community life.
 Always